royward/pseudo-double/README.md

 # pseudo-float

-A C and C++ floating point library written using only integer operations for cross platform consistency.
+A relatively fast C and C++ 64 bit floating point library written using only integer operations for cross platform consistency.

-## Overview
+# Overview

 This is a partial floating point library that only uses integer CPU instructions (no floating point) and is designed to provide consistent cross platform results in cases where fixed point does not have enough dynamic range.
 Exact consistency across platforms is particularly important for procedural generation or other very ill conditioned systems where a tiny change in the input or calculation can produce an enormous change in the outputs.
 It was inspired by this post:

 https://gamedev.stackexchange.com/questions/202475/consistent-cross-platform-procedural-generation

 There are many libraries that exist to provide floating point functionality on integer processors.
 They all (that I have found) follow the IEEE 754 standard at least in part, and the vast majority of them are only single precision.
-The pseudo-float libray does not follow IEEE 754 at all, and instead has design choices more suited to a software implementation.
+The pseudo-float library does not follow IEEE 754 standard at all, and instead has design choices more suited to a software implementation.
+This results in a library that (on x86-64) runs 4-15 times slower than the hardware floating point.

 This library has both C and C++ bindings, and it has been tested on x86-x64 with gcc/g++ and ARMv8-A with clang.

-## Usage
+# Usage

 See Functions.md for details of all the provided functions.

 For most uses, the easiest option is to include the source files directly in your project.

-### C
+## C

 pseudo_float is aliased to uint64_t

-#### Files
+### Files

 **pseudo_float.h**: file to include to access the C functionality.
 Some of the basic functions are provided by inline functions.

 **pseudo_float.c**: Add this into your project.
 This includes the functionality not provided by pseudo_float.h

-### C++
+## C++

 PseudoFloat is provided as a class with operator overloading and function overloading are used to provide the same syntax as the standard floating point operations.

-#### Files
+### Files

 **PseudoFloat.h**: file to include to access the C++ functionality

 **pseudo_float.cpp**: is just a C++ wrapper for pseudo_float.c

-**PseudoFloat_test.cpp**: a test file for the rest of the library.
-To build this do:
+**PseudoFloat_test.cpp**: a test for the rest of the library.

+**PseudoFloat_speed_test.cpp**: a simple speed test.
+10x10 matrix inversion plus some short loop tests.

-#### Running the test
+### Running the tests

+To built the library test:

 	g++ -Wall -Wextra ${ANY_OTHER_FLAGS} -o pseudo_float_test pseudo_float.cpp PseudoFloat_test.cpp